ubccpsc/classy/README.md

 1. To add to the backend, you should modify `packages/portal/backend/src/custom/CustomCourseController.ts` and `packages/portal/backend/src/custom/CustomRoutes.ts`.
 These changes should ***NOT*** be pushed back into `classy/master` but should only stay in the fork.
 2. To add to the frontend, you should add the `pacakges/portal/frontend/src/app/custom/CustomStudentView.ts`.
 These changes should ***NOT*** be pushed back into `classy/master` but should only stay in the fork.

-### About dev packages
+### About Node Library Dependencies

-Wherever possible, please try to minimize external package dependencies.
+Please minimize external package dependencies.
 Classy has been configured to use [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/#toc-how-to-use-it).
 You should add global dependencies to the root `package.json` and package-specific dependencies in the package-level `package.json`.

-Specific dev instructions are included in [`packages/portal/backend/README.md`](packages/portal/backend/README.md), [`packages/portal/frontend/README.md`](packages/portal/frontend/README.md), and [`packages/autotest/README.md`](packages/autotest/README.md).
+Specific development instructions are included in [`packages/portal/backend/README.md`](packages/portal/backend/README.md), [`packages/portal/frontend/README.md`](packages/portal/frontend/README.md), and [`packages/autotest/README.md`](packages/autotest/README.md).

 ## License